Calvin University: History

 At the turn of the millennium, Calvin began several new construction projects.
 Among these were a new communications and political science building, a conference center and hotel.
 In 2006, Calvin announced an expansion of the Fieldhouse which was completed in the spring of 2009.
 Shortly after, in 2010, Calvin completed an extensive renovation and expansion of the Fine Arts Center, thereafter rededicated as the Covenant Fine Arts Center.

 The school made national headlines in 2005 when US President George W. Bush served as commencement speaker.
 Reactions among students and faculty were mixed.
 According to The Washington Post, more than 800 faculty members, alumni, students and friends of the school signed a full-page ad in the Grand Rapids Press, saying that Bush's policies "...violate many deeply held principles of Calvin College."

 In the summer of 2008, The Capella of Calvin College, the concert choir of Calvin under the direction of professor Joel Navarro, earned two third prizes in the Mixed and Free Category at the 37th Florilege Vocal de Tours Competition in Tours, France.

-In August 2009, the college's Board of Trustees issued a controversial memo to all employees that said that faculty were prohibited from teaching, writing about, or advocating on behalf of homosexuality or homosexual issues such as same-sex marriage.
+In August 2009, the college's board of trustees issued a controversial memo to all employees that said that faculty were prohibited from teaching, writing about, or advocating on behalf of homosexuality or homosexual issues such as same-sex marriage.
 Many faculty members were critical of the policy and of the way it was adopted without consultation by the board.
 The Faculty Senate, by a vote of 36–4, asked the Board to withdraw the memo.
 The official policy of the college continues to be that the "proper place" for sexual relations is a "marriage relationship between a man and a woman".

 In June 2012, the Synod of the Christian Reformed Church of North America voted to appoint Michael K. Le Roy as the president of Calvin College, succeeding President Gaylen J. Byker.
 Within months of assuming office, President Le Roy disclosed that Calvin faced a financial crisis, with $117 million in debt at the time.
-As part of the debt reduction plan, Calvin successfully raised $25 million in eight months to reduce its long-term debt to $90 million and continues to implement cost-cutting measures.
+As part of the debt reduction plan, Calvin raised $25 million in eight months to reduce its long-term debt to $90 million.
+It continues to implement cost-cutting measures.
 In September 2015, four lightly enrolled majors were reduced to minors and one minor eliminated, marking the final step in academic division prioritization.